FAQs

 • Increased noise or vibration

-• Difficulty achieving correct cylinder-to-bedknife contact
+• Difficulty achieving correct cylinder-to-bedknife (or bottom-blade) contact

-Is grinding better than backlapping?
+• Is grinding better than backlapping?

-How can a cylinder grinder extend cutting unit lifespan?
+• How can a cylinder grinder extend cutting unit lifespan?

-What industries use professional turf grinding machines?
+• What industries use professional turf grinding machines?

 Professional turf grinder machines are used across: